Writing Tips & Resources

 • Keep punctuation clear, spelling sound, and avoid obscure abbreviations. (e.g., "TBH I am really sick and it's NAGI for me 2 come 2 class, THX").

 • Use short paragraphs to separate your points.
-Emails with a meaningful structure are easier to follow.
+Emails with meaningful structures are easier to follow.

 Do's and Don'ts